 6. Safer than Tap Water

-Tap water toxicity is unfortunately a very real problem throughout the world these days.
+Tap water toxicity is, unfortunately, a very real problem throughout the world these days.
 I’m talking about the presence of dangerous toxins in our water supply.
 A three-year study by the Environmental Working Group published in 2009 revealed 316 chemicals in tap water throughout the United States.
 (12) Sparkling mineral water, ideally in glass bottles, can make a healthier, safer choice instead of drinking tap water.
 (Ultimately, the most health conscious and environmentally responsible solution is to filter tapwater for any specific contaminants you’re dealing with.)

 Dangers of Sparkling Water